 Planted Aquarium Guide

 Live aquatic plants transform an aquarium from a fish container into a thriving ecosystem.
 Plants provide oxygen, consume nitrates, create natural hiding spots, and add stunning visual appeal.
-This guide covers everything you need to create and maintain a beautiful planted tank.
+This page covers everything you need to create and maintain a beautiful planted tank.

 Benefits of Live Plants